AdobeDocs/commerce-cloud-service.en/help/cloud-guide/deploy/best-practices.md

 This phase builds the codebase and runs hooks in the `build` section of `.magento.app.yaml`.
 The default build hook is the `php ./vendor/bin/ece-tools` command and performs the following:

--  Applies patches located in `vendor/magento/ece-patches`, and optional, project-specific patches in `m2-hotfixes`
+-  Applies patches in `vendor/magento/ece-patches`, and optional, project-specific patches in `m2-hotfixes`
 -  Regenerates code and the [dependency injection](https://glossary.magento.com/dependency-injection) configuration (that is, the `generated/` directory, which includes `generated/code` and `generated/metapackage`) using `bin/magento setup:di:compile`.
 -  Checks if the [`app/etc/config.php`](../store/store-settings.md) file exists in the codebase.
 Adobe Commerce auto-generates this file if it does not detect it during the build phase and includes a list of modules and extensions.
 If it exists, the build phase continues as normal, compresses static files using GZIP, and deploys the files, which reduces downtime in the deployment phase.
 Refer to [build options](../environment/variables-build.md) to learn about customizing or disabling file compression.